Brexit talks go down to the wire ahead of EU summit

 By John Chalmers and Gabriela Baczynska

-BRUSSELS Oct 16 (Reuters) - British and European Union officials resumed talks to clinch a Brexit deal on Wednesday just a few hours after late-night negotiations wound up, but it was far from clear they would reach an agreement before a leaders' summit on Thursday.
+BRUSSELS Oct 16 (Reuters) - British and EU officials were to resume talks to clinch a Brexit deal on Wednesday just a few hours after late-night negotiations wound up, but it was far from clear they would reach an agreement before a leaders' summit on Thursday.

 Officials involved in the complex divorce between the world's fifth-largest economy and its biggest trading bloc said differences over the terms of the split from the 27 other member states had narrowed significantly.

-But a small Northern Irish party that support Britain's Conservative minority government said further work was required to get a deal through.

-French Finance Minister Bruno Le Maire told Europe 1 radio on Wednesday that there was a "glimmer of hope" that a Brexit deal could be reached before Britain's scheduled departure on Oct.
+French Finance Minister Bruno Le Maire told Europe 1 radio on Wednesday that there was a "glimmer of hope" that a Brexit deal can be reached before Britain's scheduled departure on Oct.
 31.

-But if an agreement is not ready for the Brussels summit, British Prime Minister Boris Johnson will almost certainly have to postpone Britain's exit again.
-That would be the third delay since the June 2016 referendum vote to quit the EU.
+But if an agreement is not ready for the Brussels summit, British Prime Minister Boris Johnson will almost certainly have to postpone Britain's exit again - for what would be the third time since the country voted in a referendum in June 2016 to quit the EU.

 "The clock is ticking," said an EU official with knowledge of Tuesday's negotiations, which went into the night and ended at 1:30 a.m., about 16 hours after they had begun.